 Eli Lilly Pharmaceuticals, Indianapolis, 1876

-Purdue University's Kriebel Herbarium recently accquired over 14,700 specimens from the Eli Lilly and Company Pharmaceuticals, located in Indianapolis.
-The company was founed in the 1876 by Colonel Eli Lilly.
+In 2012, Purdue University's Kriebel Herbarium recently accquired over 14,700 specimens from the Eli Lilly and Company Pharmaceuticals, located in Indianapolis.
+The company was founded in the 1876 by Colonel Eli Lilly.
 A total of 398 type specimens of vascular plants from the Kriebel Herbarium were recently databased and imaged in 2012 as part of the Global Plants Initiative.
 The majority of these Isotype specimens are from the collection of Cyrus G. Pringle (1838–1911), an American botanist who is noted in the top five historical botanists for quantity of new species discovered, approximately 1,200 species and 29 genera.

 The companion herbarium, the Arthur Herbarium, contains one of the world's largest collection of plant rust (Fungi: Pucciniales).
 Since J.C.
 Arthur wished that the holdings of the Arthur Herbarium to be restricted in perpetuity to the rust fungi, specimens of other fungi are kept in the Kriebel Herbarium.
 Amongst these are several very important collections known as "exsiccati" from around the world.
 Exsiccati are sets of dried specimens sent in exchange or for sale by experts, and represent very valuable reference material to the species concepts of these experts, and to species present in their geographic area.